 As the S&P 500 rises and falls, holding stocks that pay out regular dividends can offset the losses in portfolio value as markets remain volatile.

 Dividends are not guaranteed.
 Companies can go through bankruptcy or stop payouts for internal reasons.
 Dividends are also not expected to keep up with inflation at all times.
 Dividend-paying stocks are, however, relatively stable.
-Kiplinger reports several dozen members of the S&P 500 that have consistently increased their payouts over a 25-year period here.
+Kiplinger reports several dozen members of the S&P 500 that have consistently increased their payouts over 25 years.

 Planning for Post-Retirement